Add To Favorites

 Imagine building a replica of the Great Wall of China!
 Start with one section and add to it all year as you learn more about this immense country.

-Cut the rock paper to fit empty tissue boxes with Crayola Scissors.
+Students cut the rock paper to fit empty tissue boxes with Crayola Scissors.
 Glue it to the boxes with Crayola School Glue.
 Place the boxes in a meandering line.
 Join sections with rock-decorated paper.

 People can walk on the fortified walkway on top of the Great Wall, where they can see miles of the countryside.
-Cover your boxes with paper decorated with Crayola Twistables® to resemble this path.
+Cover the boxes with paper decorated with Crayola Twistables® to resemble this path.

 With Crayola Model Magic, create stone borders for both sides of the walkway.
 Air-dry the borders overnight.
 Glue them in place.
 Air-dry the glue.